 Restart the Virtual Machine when the update is finished.

 Ensure you are using USB 3.0 and that your USB device allows "remoting".
 Your Virtual Machine cannot detect the USB device if it does not get exclusive remoting usage.

 What is Kali Linux?

 As per the Kali Linux website: Kali Linux is a Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
-Kali contains several hundred tools which are geared towards various information security tasks, such as Penetration Testing, Security research, Computer Forensics and Reverse Engineering.
-Kali Linux is developed, funded and maintained by Offensive Security, a leading information security training company.
+Kali contains several hundred tools geared towards various information security tasks, such as Penetration Testing, Security research, Computer Forensics, and Reverse Engineering.
+Kali Linux is developed, funded, and maintained by Offensive Security, a leading information security training company.